aslink87/sveltekit-auth-template/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> This template was inspired by the work of JS content creater 'Coding Garden'.
+See his repo at [`listd github`](https://github.com/CodingGarden/listd)